 I wish to initially clarify what I mean when I speak of happiness, or joy.
 I am not discussing the transitory nature of fun, or pleasure.
 To me, happiness and joy are on a deeper life level.
 There actually IS the possibility that you can be happy in the most difficult of circumstance.

 Greatness isn't about being born with privilege.
 Greatness is about doing the best you possibly can with the life that you've been given.
-George Watanabe's quote, paraphrased a bit by me.
+My friend George Watanabe's quote, paraphrased a bit by me.

 These words have been ringing through my soul.
 I already knew that greatness was not necessarily shown by a splendid house, fancy cars, and designer clothes.
 An example?
 My youngest daughter was in the restroom at her middle school.
 Two other girls came in.
 One was complaining to the other, "My clothes are not all the same designer!
 My Mother didn't get all of them washed in time!"